Old Book Christmas Tree

 Anyone who's ever watched Fixer Upper or is familiar with Joanna Gaines' style knows how much of an impact a set of worn-out books can have.
 By simply mixing a bunch of different sizes and colours together, you can create one-of-a-kind looks that pack a punch!

 Anyway, today I'm going to show you how easy it is to incorporate old books into your Christmas decor.
-To find out how you can use them to create an
+To find out how you can use them to create an illuminated, miniature Christmas tree for your home, check out the quick and easy tutorial below.

 By removing the handle, you're going to create an even surface along the upper rim, which will ensure your book tree remains nice and sturdy.